The History of Aggie Park and the

 - The San Antonio A&M Club was officially organized in 1921.

 - The first President of the San Antonio A&M Club was C. C. "Polly" Krueger '12.
-The Club has been in existence for 99 years as of 2020.

 - In 1946, 3.3 acres of land, now known as Aggie Park, was purchased.
 Later that year, in 1946, the San Antonio A&M Club was sanctioned by the Association of Former Students-the first club to be chartered.